UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/ioana.surugiu/index.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+I connected all the components and made the electronic circuit according to the shape of the stage and tested it.

 ### Week 7 - 19 May
+I made the KiCad Schematic for the project.
+Because I couldn't find any symbol for Pico Display Pack, I created it and added to the schematic.
+I created the stage and added it to the circuit having now the final shape of it.

 ### Week 20 - 26 May